 The practice of Right Concentration helps to develop the mind’s ability to focus and concentrate, and to counteract distractions and negative mental states that cause suffering.
 It helps to develop a deep and stable level of mindfulness and awareness.

-Why is the Noble Eightfold Path important?
+Why is the Noble Eightfold Path Important?

 The Noble Eightfold Path holds a critical position in Buddhism, serving as the practical guide or roadmap to achieve the ultimate goal in Buddhist practice: the cessation of suffering, also known as enlightenment.
 While the Four Noble Truths diagnose the problem of human suffering and its cause, the Noble Eightfold Path provides the solution—a way to end this suffering.